sunpy/sunpy/docs/guide/tour.rst

 SunPy supports searching for and fetching data from a variety of sources, including the `VSO <http://virtualsolar.org/>`__ and the `JSOC <http://jsoc.stanford.edu/>`__.
-The majority of SunPy's clients can be queried using the 'Fido' interface.
+The majority of SunPy's clients can be queried using the ``Fido`` interface.
 An example of searching the VSO using this is below::

   >>> from sunpy.net import Fido, attrs as a